TBG

 Both cats have had problems with their teeth.
 Bauble's have been removed so she can only eat wet food and soft treats.

-Trinket has had her teeth cleaned and, to avoid future problems, we give her dental dry food at every feeding, Healthy Mouth food additive at every second feeding and brush her teeth daily.
+Trinket has had her teeth cleaned and, to avoid future problems, we give her dental dry food at every feeding, a food additive at every second feeding and brush her teeth daily.
 The dry food is needed to keep her calories at the proper level, but it's okay if the additive and brushing are skipped.

 Trinket will usually come sit on the moose in the evening when she wants her teeth brushed.
 The toothbrush and toothpaste are in the pantry.
 Put a little toothpaste on the small end of the toothbrush, and try to brush her back teeth, top & bottom, on both sides.
 The main challenges are positioning yourself to get a good angle and trying to reach all her teeth before she licks away the toothpaste.
 Good luck!